Editors’ Note: This article has been updated from the original piece was that published April 26, 2023.

 But as the dust settles, one debate continues to rage on: time-wasting.

-After his side’s 2-0 home defeat to Arsenal, Eddie Howe was clearly unimpressed with the tactics of the away side:
+After Newcastle’s 2-0 home defeat to Arsenal, Eddie Howe was clearly unimpressed with the tactics of the away team:

 “They managed the game well from their perspective,” he told reporters.
 “They slowed it down, lots of breaks in play, which was frustrating for us.
 Naturally, we wanted the ball in play more.
 Especially when you’re chasing the game.”